Threshold Podcast

-Threshold is a Peabody Award-winning podcast and radio show that tackles one pressing environmental story each season.
+Threshold is a podcast and radio show that tackles one pressing environmental story each season.
 The podcast explores the intersections of environment, history, culture, science, politics and social justice, focusing on the human relationships with the natural world.

-As of January 2021, Threshold has released three seasons, as well as an interview-based podcast series called Threshold Conversations.
-The fourth season is to be released on 1 February 2022.
+As of December 2024, Threshold has released four full seasons, as well as an interview-based podcast series called Threshold Conversations.
+The fifth season had its first episode released on November 19th 2024.
 Executive producer and host of Threshold, Amy Martin, had a 2016 Scripps Fellowship in Environmental Journalism at the University of Colorado, Boulder.

 Format

 Threshold is a serial, season-based show.
 Each season, Threshold tackles one pressing environmental issue, exploring it from several angles and perspectives.

 Threshold Seasons one two and three together with currently released episodes of Threshold conversations features original music created by Travis Yost.
-Music for season four has been composed by Todd Sickafoose.
+Music for season four and five has been composed by Todd Sickafoose.

 Episodes vary in length from 30 to 60 minutes.
-Versions of the episodes formatted to the public radio timeslots are available for license by radio stations on the Public Radio Exchange, PRX.
+Versions of the episodes formatted to the public radio time slots are available for license by radio stations on the Public Radio Exchange, PRX.

 Seasons

 Season 1

-Season one explores the history of the American bison, the United States' national mammal.
+Season one "Oh, Give Me a Home" explores the history of the American bison, the United States' national mammal.
 Hundreds of years ago, over 50 million bison roamed the lands of the United States freely.
 By 1901, only 23 wild bison were left inside Yellowstone National Park.
 Reporting from across Montana and interviewing ranchers, tribal members, scientists, and many others, the season asks: Can we ever live with wild, free-roaming bison again?

 Season 2

-Season two focuses on how the Arctic is changing due to climate change, and why that matters.
+Season two "Cold Comfort" focuses on how the Arctic is changing due to climate change, and why that matters.
 The focus is on the four million people live in the Arctic, and they've been dealing with the effects of climate change for decades.

 Season 3

-Season three focuses on oil drilling in the Alaska's Arctic National Wildlife Refuge.
+Season three "The Refuge" focuses on oil drilling in the Alaska's Arctic National Wildlife Refuge.
 In 2017, Congress opened part of the refuge for oil and gas development.
 But a number of communities, including indigenous communities, such as Iñupiat and the Gwich'in, in the region, oppose the drilling.